The Science of Consciousness

 Another way of investigating what is going on in your brain is by measuring the small electrical signals that can be found on your scalp.
 These signals change as your consciousness changes.
 The signals are measured using a special cap which has electrodes all over it, covering your scalp.

 A recording made from the electrodes in the cap is called an EEG (short for Electroencephalogram).
-The results are displayed in graph form, showing how the tiny voltages at each point of the scalp vary as brain activity changes.
+The results are displayed in graph form, showing how the tiny voltages measured at each point of the scalp vary as brain activity changes.

 fMRI